-If a client’s case requires legal representation beyond that available within the host office, PFJ Advocates are connected to our network of pro bono civil, family, and immigration attorneys, as well as with the public defenders supervising their daily work.
+If a client’s case requires legal representation beyond that available within the host office, PFJ Advocates are connected to our network of pro bono attorneys, as well as with the public defenders supervising their daily work.
 This means that Advocates have the ability to work with attorneys when necessary, but are also trained and empowered to solve clients’ non-legal (but vital) issues flexibly and creatively without the need for legal intervention.
 Our aim is for Advocates to solve problems as effectively as possible, whether that means addressing the problem themselves or quickly recognizing when outside counsel or another referral is needed.

 How Are Host Offices Selected?

 PFJ considers both the community context and the environment of the local public defenders’ office in deciding to partner with a host office.
 We look for communities in need based on a combination of demographic factors, policing and incarceration trends, existing services, and other data.
 Public defenders’ offices that host PFJ Advocates must have an interest in holistic practice and the capacity to provide adequate supervision.
 We seek to place Advocates in communities where they are likely to have the greatest impact, although our aim is to eventually place Advocates in as many US cities as we can.
 We also receive requests from cities who hope to bring our Advocates into their system and work with us on increasing access to justice.
 When PFJ places Advocates in a host office, we consider it a long-term commitment and we will work closely with the host office and community to make it a successful partnership.